producing health

 A Measure of Physiological Measures

 What interested me most in this article, however, was more practical and low-level (though I guess still fairly “meta”).
-In reviewing the current state of the art in brain-machine interfaces (BMIs), which are marked more advanced than I had thought, he uses a framework that I think could be applied more generally to all devices that aim to measure human physiological/ functional dynamics.
+In reviewing the current state of the art in brain-machine interfaces (BMIs), he uses a framework that I think could be applied more generally to all devices that aim to measure human physiological/ functional dynamics.

 Blood Biometrics As An Example